Daratumumab (Darzalex®)

 • a cough or tickly throat

-Your nurse will check for signs of a reaction during your treatment.
-If you feel unwell or have any of these signs, tell them straight away.
-If you do have a reaction, it can be treated quickly.
+Your nurse will check you for signs of a reaction during your treatment If you feel unwell or have any of these signs, tell them straight away.
+If you do have a reaction, they can treat it quickly.

 Problems at the injection site

-If you are having daratumumab as an injection under the skin, you may have mild stinging, redness, itching or swelling in the injection area.
+If you are having daratumumab as an injection, you may have mild stinging, redness, itching or swelling in the injection area.
 Your nurse will monitor the area where you get your injections.

 Common side effects